There’s never a bad time to visit Europe but when is the best time to visit Greece?

 - next to no rain and blue skies every day

-- great water visibility for snorkeling and diving
+- great water visibility for snorkelling and diving

 Cons of summer